By Mike Miller June 1, 2023

-To the sea turtle turtle these beaches are much more than a playground.
+To the sea turtle these beaches are much more than a playground.

 It was turtle nesting season and all hotel guests were required to draw the drapes or turn off the lights after dark.
 Mother sea turtles get confused by artificial lights as they head for their nesting territory in the dunes.

 The mama turtles are in a hypnotic trance as they march up the beach on their reproductive mission.
-I stood still until she nested and I watched her lay several eggs.
-I left before she had completed her mission which might have been to lay as many as 100 eggs.
+I sat still until she nested and I watched her lay several eggs.

 From my room I could see her finish the task and use her flippers to cover the nest with sand.
 She trudged wearily back to the ocean.
 I believe she was a Loggerhead turtle.